 “Keto diets limit carb intake to under ≈50 grams a day and can reduce intake of easy-to-overeat, hyperpalatable foods."

 - Kamal Patel, Co-founder & Editor at Examine.com

 The other thing that will happen when you only drink protein supplements is that you’ll deprive your body of fat.
-And even though certain types of fat have a bad reputation, there are healthy fats that are vital to the normal functioning of your body .
+And, according to reasearch from the OpenOregon Educational Resourses, even though certain types of fat have a bad reputation, there are healthy fats that are vital to the normal functioning of your body .

 There are also serious health risks of nutrient deficiencies, including minerals and vitamins.
 These play a key role in everything from immune functions to muscle strength and gut health to detoxification.

 There’s not a single organ in your body that doesn’t require certain minerals and vitamins that you won’t get from protein powders.

 Increasing your protein, whether through shakes or other sources, offers several advantages.